sib-swiss/containers-introduction-training/docs/course_material/day2/4_decorating_workflow.md

 * In the `rule read_mapping`, the index parameter `-x resources/genome_indices/Scerevisiae_index`
 * In the `rule reads_quantification_genes`, the annotation parameter `-a resources/Scerevisiae.gtf`

 This reduces readability and also makes it very hard to change the value of these parameters.

-The `params` directive was designed for this purpose: it allows to specify additional parameters that can also depend on the wildcards values and use input functions (see Session 4 for more information on this). `params` values can be of any type (integer, string, list  etc...) and similarly to the `{input}` and `{output}` placeholders, they can also be accessed from the shell command with the placeholder `arams}`.
+The `params` directive was designed for this purpose: it allows to specify additional parameters that can also depend on the wildcards values and use input functions (see Session 4 for more information on this). `params` values can be of any type (integer, string, list  etc...) and similarly to the `{input}` and `{output}` placeholders, they can also be accessed from the shell command with the placeholder `{params}`.
 Just like for the `input` and `output` directives, you can define multiple parameters (in this case, do not forget the comma between each entry!) and they can be named (in practice, unknown parameters are unexplicit and easily confusing, so parameters should always be named!).

 It also helps readability and clarity to use the `params` section to name and assign parameters and variables for your shell command.

 Here is an example on how to use `params`:

 ```python
 rule example: